 So When is The Future of Lacrosse Mesh?

 Truthfully…never.
 Lacrosse mesh will also be a changing field with innovations across the board, but there will never be an “end all be all” product.
 You still see traditional stringing for the same reason.
-People will only pick up aspects of new meshes that they see as valuable and continue to create even more meshes.
-Always keep your eye out because there are new advances all the time and you never know when something that is going to be YOUR future might be coming out.
+People will only pick up aspects of new meshes that they see as valuable and continue creating even more ones.
+Always keep your eye out because there are recent advances all the time, and you never know when something that is going to be YOUR future might be coming out.